beardy-raccoon/mesto-react/README.md

 Build main React components
 Connection to API

-- Initial cards load from server
+- Initial cards loads from server
 - User info loads from server
 - Modal windows opening realized via useState and useEffect hooks

+### stage 11 realized:

+Expanded app functional, now users able to:

+- Add and delete cards(which only belongs to user)
+- Open cards preview
+- Add like/dislike to card
+- Edit user info
+- Edit user avatar

+all changes saves and uploads from server via Fetch Api requests

 ### Технологии